coveredinice/MiniJava/README.md

   <li><b>test2.java</b> tests arithmetic operations, booleans, conditionals.
 It's the easy-going brother of test1.
 </ul>

+The irony of extending class `Europe` with class `England` is not lost to me.

 <h2>What's next</h2>

 A few things.
 Some comments are in Italian - just skip them until I translate them.
 The code could be restructured to be more compact and less redundant but I love it anyway.